Diffeological, Fr\"{o}licher, and Differential Spaces: Subsets and Quotients

-\begin{remark}[Reduced Spaces]\labell{r:reduced spaces} For a symplectic manifold $(M,\omega)$ with an action of a compact Lie group $G$ and momentum map $\mu\colon M\to\mathfrak{g}^*$, the reduced space $X:=\mu^{-1}(0)/G$ inherits from $M$ an unambiguous diffeology and an unambiguous differential structure, which are compatible.
-The differential structure on $X$ does not always determine the diffeology on $X$.
-It would be interesting to know if the diffeology on $X$ also does not always determine the differential structure on $X$. \eor \end{remark}
+\begin{example}[Reduced Spaces]\labell{x:reduced spaces} For a symplectic manifold $(M,\omega)$ with an action of a compact Lie group $G$ and momentum map $\mu\colon M\to\mathfrak{g}^*$, the reduced space $\mu^{-1}(0)/G$ inherits from $M$ an unambiguous diffeology and an unambiguous differential structure, which are compatible.
+The differential structure on the reduced space $\mu^{-1}(0)/G$ does not always induce the diffeology on the reduced space $\mu^{-1}(0)/G$ (Example~\ref{x:orbifolds}). \eor \end{example}